cwoebker/.com/_posts/2012-09-12-the-beauty-of-big-pictures.markdown

 ### Step 3: Locating photos ###

 Given a list of albums I want to return a list of lists of photos.
 I can `zip` them back together later.
 This one was really straightforward.
-Every picture had the class `bpImage` and could easily be identified
+Every picture had the class `bpImage` and could easily be identified.
 The rest is the same as before.

 {% highlight python %}
 def getPhotos(albums):